kaisteussy/deployEC2/README.md

 # deployEC2
 Deploy an AWS Linux EC2 instance.

+Be sure to configure aws cli authentication before by entering the following into the terminal: aws configure

 INSTRUCTIONS:
 _______________________________________________________________________________________
 Edit the config.yml file to fit your needs.
 You will likely need to edit the following values: